MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/20_introduction.md

 Most importantly from everyone at the Millennium Machines design team, Have fun building your very first Milo!

+---

+## What To Expect

+This manual and associated firmware is for the Milo V1.5 with a Mellow Fly CDYv3 control board installed in the internal electronics enclosure found in the machine base.

+This manual will not cover external enclosures or the electronics compartment found in the Millennium Machines Casa enclosure - but where possible, it can still be used as a guideline for those other setups.

+The firmware used in this manual will only consist of the basic 3-axis functions of the machine.

+Touch probes, additional relays, toolsetters and other related add ons will not be part of this base firmware and therefore will not be present in this manual.

+## RepRapFirmware

+RRF is typically considered a 3D printing firmware, but in the last few years has begun to see more and more CNC features implemented.

+RRF boards tend to operate over WiFi or Ethernet and do not stream gcode over the air, but rather load it onto the board before starting a machining operation.
+Keep this in mind when finding a place to store Milo, as you will need some form of connection to the control board to allow working with the machine itself.

+RRF is extremely control board agnostic, so for the most part firmwares can be shared between different control boards with only a few pin definitions needing to be changed.

+Pins in RRF act a little differently from firmwares like Klipper and Marlin, as almost all pins are given a pin number (ex PC_7) and a pin name (ex Xmin).
+It is generally the pin name that will be referenced in the firmware and not the pin number, meaning that Xmin on one control board will also be Xmin on others.
+Keep this in mind if you want to use a different control board from the one found in this manual.

+It is still a good idea to cross reference these pins before changing any settings in firmware, and most control boards will come with a table similar to the one found [here](https://teamgloomy.github.io/fly_cdyv3_pins.html) - use this table in combination with a pinout diagram of your board to ensure everything will work as expected.

+*[RRF]: RepRapFirmware

 ## Bill of Materials

 Provided [here](../../bom/sourcing_guide.md) is the bill of materials.
 Whilst we recommend that you try to stick to this list as much as possible, you're an adult (hopefully) and this is your machine.
 If there is a substitution that you think would lead to a better machine then feel free!
 If there is a feature you don't feel is necessary then don't buy the parts for it.